longturn/freeciv21/docs/Manuals/Advanced/docker.rst

 Build a freeciv21-server docker image
 =====================================

-In this example, we're going to build the latest stable build of the server:
+In this example, we are going to build the latest stable build of the server:

 .. code-block:: sh